 Debt Service Fund (Sinking Fund): The Debt Service Fund is the district's Sinking Fund and is used to account for the accumulation of monies set aside to retire outstanding long-term debt principal (including judgments), interest and related costs.
 The primary revenue source is property taxes levied specifically for debt service and interest earnings.
 Interest earnings by board resolution are deposited into the Building Fund.
-The Sinking Fund received collections totaling \$2,338,491 in the 2013-2014 FY.

-FY 14 collections were used to pay bonds and interest payments totaling \$1,768,570.
-The cash balance on hand in the Sinking Fund as of June 30, 2014 was \$2,397,849.
+The Sinking Fund received collections totaling \$2,354,475 in the 2014-2015 FY.
+This was added to the carry forward of \$2,397,849 for a total of \$4,752,324.
+FY 15 collections and carry forward were used to pay bonds and interest payments totaling \$4,646,000.
+The cash balance on hand in the Sinking Fund as of June 30, 2015 was \$106,324.

 Trust and Agency Funds: The Gifts Fund is established to account for revenue derived from private donations.
-Revenue collections were \$61,180.
-The expenditures in the Gifts Fund for 2014 were \$45,294 with a fund balance of \$69,729.
+Revenue collections were \$46,873.
+The expenditures in the Gifts Fund for 2015 were \$53,461 with a fund balance of \$63,141.

 Casualty/Flood Insurance Funds: The Casualty and Flood Insurance Fund accounts for all types of insurance recoveries, major reimbursements and reserves for property repairs and replacements.
-Revenue collections were \$3,025 at the close of fiscal year 2013-2014.
-Total expenditures in the fund were \$3,572.
-The fund balance at the close of FY 2013-14 was \$6,951.
+Revenue collections were \$4,519,003 at the close of fiscal year 2014-2015.
+Total expenditures in the fund were \$2,613,152.
+The fund balance at the close of FY15 was \$1,912,802.

 Agency Fund (School Activity Fund): The Agency Fund is the "School Activity Fund" which is used to account for monies collected through the fundraising efforts of students and district-sponsored groups.
 Revenues are deposited into separate sub-accounts and maintained for the benefit of students.
 Major revenue sources for the Activity Fund are fundraisers, concession sales, admission fees, program fees and vending sales.
-Current year collections totaled \$497,986.
-Total disbursements in the School Activity Fund were \$469,734 as of June 30, 2014.
+Current year collections totaled \$558,495.
+Total disbursements in the School Activity Fund were \$570,432 as of June 30, 2015.

-FINANCIAL OVERVIEW: The El Reno School District continues to monitor its financial position carefully in relation to student growth or the lack thereof.
-The district continues to experience increased "chargeables" and faces state aid reduction for that as well.
-Our state aide allocation was \$7,659,386 for FY14 compared to our state aid in FY 2010 of \$8,184,760, FY 2011 of \$8,044,762, FY 2012 of \$8,308,155 and FY 13 for \$7,841,844.
-With the vision of a declining economy the district's Board of Education and Administration proceeded cautiously in closing FY 14 by planning for continued economic down turn for future years.
-The LEA was able to maintain a fund balance that would help to offset probable cuts in FY 15.
+FINANCIAL OVERVIEW: The EI Reno School District continues to monitor its financial position carefully in relation to student growth or the lack thereof.
+The district experienced a decrease in "chargeables" due to a mistake on our valuation by our County Assessor Office.
+Our state aide allocation was \$8,616,198 for FY15 compared to our state aid in FY 2011 of \$8,044,762, FY 2012 of \$8,308,155, FY 13 for \$7,841,844 and \$7,659,386 in FY 2014.
+With the vision of a declining economy the district's Board of Education and Administration proceeded cautiously in closing FY 15 by planning for continued economic down turn for future years.
+The LEA was able to maintain a fund balance that would help to offset probable cuts in FY 16.
 We continued to maintain by holding staff cost down, freezing expenditures across the board on all budgets when needed.

 Landlocked El Reno Public Schools continues to cope with a limited net tax base (\$59,005,355).
 This includes tax exempt federal properties equal to 31% of the school's land base that are not reimbursed by Impact Aid funds.
 Native American housing bought within the district continues to add further decline to the tax base.
 Lower Ad Valorem revenues handicaps the General, Building and Sinking funds for the district.
-We experienced a decrease in property tax revenues in FY 14 and will have another decrease in FY 15 due to errors of property locations by the County Assessors office.
-This will mean lower "chargeables" on our state formula and should be an increase in state aid.

-Federal funds continue to provide a significant portion of district General Fund Revenue.
-Federal funds amounted to \$1,933,945 in FY 14 compared to \$2,072,135 in FY 13 showing a decrease of \$138,190.
+Federal funds continue to provide a significant portion of the district General Fund Revenue even though the funds are decreasing.
+Federal funds amounted to \$1,844,087 in FY 15 compared to \$1,933,945 in FY 14 and to \$2,072,135 in FY 13.